 - MEASURES TO MANAGE ACCESS/EXIT OF COMMUNITIES

 When people come from other provinces or countries, they have to register travel info in their communities.
-Before entering a community, guards measure the temperature of every individual according the regulation of local governments.
+Before entering a community, guards measure the temperature of every individual according to the regulation of local governments.
 Some communities required residents to apply for pass codes on WeChat mini program.

 - CHECKING BODY TEMPERATURE BEFORE ENTERING STORES